 The Oklahoma State Banking Board voted unanimously at its November meeting to reduce the assessments paid by Oklahoma state-chartered banks.

-The Banking Department has recommended a discount to bank assessments EACH year for the past decade.
-Over that time, Oklahoma state-chartered banks have saved more than $20 million in assessments through discounts.
+The Banking Department has recommended a discount to bank assessments each year for the past decade.
+During that time, Oklahoma state-chartered banks have saved over $20 million in assessments through discounts approved by the State Banking Board.
+The Banking Department has used the assessment discount as an opportunity to reduce regulatory burden on state-chartered banks.